 Allow to cool, then refrigerate.

-After it’s been in the fridge, the liquid will form a jelly.
+After it’s been in the fridge for at least 5 hours, the liquid will form a jelly.
 This is how you know you’ve done it right.
 If it doesn’t form a jelly, something has gone wrong and it’s best to just start again.
 The jelly usually has a layer of solidified fat on top, that has floated, and hardened along with the jelly.

 Scrape off the fat and discard it.
 My grandmother used to keep it and use it on bread, but dripping was a WW2/Great Depression thing and it’s kind of gross in this day and age, so I for one just piff it.
 If you know something fantastic that can be done with it, please feel free to leave comments at the bottom of the page and let us know!